Nabuuso/Neighborhood/README.md

 The neighbours are the ones who live close to us and are often the first point of contact.
 We share our happiness and sorrows with our neighbours.
-My neighbour’s name is Mr Shyam Shukla.
-He is a doctor by profession.

 ## User Story